 Checks Do Not Clear Your Account Immediately

-Debits and Deductions Do Not Always Show Up Right Away
+Debits and Deductions Might Not Show Up Right Away

-Since you have all of these factors working against you, you should keep a running balance of your account.
-You cannot simply trust the ATM balance to be the correct one.
-Similarly just because a debit transaction goes through, it does not mean that you currently have the money to cover the transaction.
-To keep a running balance you simply record your transactions as you go, then you add and subtract them from your balance in order to get the amount that you really have.
+For all of these reasons, you should keep a running balance of your bank account, and not implicitly trust the balance you get at the ATM.
+To keep a running balance, you simply record your transactions as you go, then you add and subtract them from your balance in order to get the amount that you really have.

-Once you begin tracking your balance, you will better be able to monitor your spending and stick to your budget.
+Once you begin tracking your bank balance, you will not only avoid overdrawing your account, but you'll be better able to monitor your spending and stick to your budget.